 Interactive workshop with practical exercises and application to participants’ daily activities.

 Consultant in Medical Writing, Communications and Scientific Affairs

 Andrea Rossi is a Consultant in Medical Writing, Communications and Scientific Affairs.
 After a brief spell at the University of Florence as a biologist, he started working in the Italian Affiliate of Eli Lilly as a Clinical Research Associate.
-In the years that followed he was responsible for Statistics, Health Outcomes and Medical Information.
-Andrea has been working as Medical Writer since 2003 beginning in Italy and, then, becoming responsible worldwide for a biosimilar company based in Switzerland.
+In the years that followed, he was responsible for Statistics, Health Outcomes and Medical Information.
+Andrea has been working as Medical Writer since 2003 beginning in Italy and, more recently is responsible for scientific affairs at a biosimilar company based in Switzerland.

 He is author of more than 350 disclosures and acknowledged for his contribution in several others.
 From 2007 to 2009 he was on the coordination board of BIAS (Biometristi Italiani Associati) and has been an European Medical Writers Association (EMWA) member since 2004.
 Andrea acts as trainer for statistics and medical writing in some Italian schools for specialisation in medicine and has been a speaker at national and international conferences.

 Andrea leads workshops and the Special Interest Group on Medical communications for and is past-president and ambassador of EMWA.